juliafrankenberg/reviewer-finder-helper/README.md

 * PubMed

+* SN Insights
+    * Users need to log-in to be able to use this
+    * The link will take you to a list of researchers and you have to click the one you want; the researcher won't be there if they don't have a profile on SN insights, but you should be able to see their publications

 * Scopus
     * Users need to login to scopus before using it
     * If there are multiple names it will give a couple of options of combinations of first/last names